 Security and Critical Updates servicing support

 So, SCCM CB 1606 version will be fully supported and Microsoft will release Security and Critical updates until the next version of SCCM CB (probably 1610 version GA).
-Security and Critical Updates servicing support phase is already ended for SCCM CB 1511 and 1602
+The security and Critical Updates servicing support phase is already ended for SCCM CB 1511 and 1602

 Security Updates (Only) servicing support